Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states 'Search for OpenStreetMap presets by name, tags, or geometry type' and explains what presets are, distinguishing this tool from siblings like search_tags and get_preset_details.
+The description clearly states the tool searches for presets by name, tags, or geometry type, and provides examples like 'Restaurant'.
+It distinguishes from sibling tools like search_tags and get_preset_details by focusing on finding complete preset templates.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.